24 DIY Shadow Box Ideas in 2022

 One extra nice thing about this one is that there’s no back, so you can line the back with double-sided tape to insert in seasonal scrapbooking papers to change up the look for holidays, seasons, or as you change the colors of the room it’s hanging in.

 Via Saws on Skates

 This one’s great for anybody with a collection of many items that should be displayed together.
-The grid shadow box design can be used to create giant grids, mid-sized grids, or even small grids to hold as many – or as few – items as you need them to.
+This design can be used to create giant grids, mid-sized grids, or even small ones to hold as many – or as few – items as you need them to.